10 Website Design Tips

 6. Create Your Site in a Content Management System Such as WordPress

-Search engines really websites that are frequently updated.
+Search engines prefer websites that are frequently updated.
 When you build a site in a content management system, such as WordPress, you are able to easily and frequently make updates to your site without contacting your web developer.
 A site built in HTML will have to be updated by your developer and is a much slower and more expensive process.

 Website Design Don’ts: